Kat Dahlia: Artistry

 Dahlia's musical style has been described as being "razor sharp" lyrics and her unique, aggressive flow.
 Dhalia sings and raps in both English and Spanish.
-Dahlia cites artists Christina Aguilera, BB King, Miles Davis, Led Zeppelin, The Doors, Bob Marley, Frank Sinatra, and Celia Cruz as musical influences.
+Dahlia cites artists Christina Aguilera, B. B. King, Miles Davis, Led Zeppelin, The Doors, Bob Marley, Frank Sinatra, and Celia Cruz as musical influences.
 Also, in interviews, Dahlia has mentioned that legendary reggae recording artist Bob Marley, has had a great influence on her musical style.
 She has said: "I listened to a lot of Bob Marley, especially down here.
 I used to go to Purdy Lounge on Monday night, they always had reggae bands.
 Reggae is just everywhere down here, dancehall is everywhere in the clubs.
 It's not only playing Hip Hop."